Depression Awareness Month in October

 • Suicidal thoughts and ideations

-Some symptoms of depression may be easier to identify than others, but it’s important to be aware of them.
-For instance, 21 percent of people who have a substance use disorder also battle depression, according to SAMHSA.
+In addition, 21 percent of people who have a substance use disorder also battle depression, according to SAMHSA.
 In other words, both conditions can actually make the other worse.

 The presence of a mental health condition, like depression, and a substance use disorder is known as a co-occurring disorder or a dual diagnosis.